ssenmosip/mosip-temp-documentation/Registration-Client-Setup.md

      - mosip.client.tpm.registration = { Y - to enable the TPM, N - to disable the TPM}.
      - mosip.packetstorepath = {where the registration packet should be stored}.
      - mosip.rollback.path = {where the application backup should be taken during software update}
+     - mosip.reg.healthcheck.url = {Application uses this url to perform the health check before communicating with the external services.}

 **Sync and Upload Services:**
 ***